In partnership with the horse, create a heart-centered connection to maximize your emotional agility, raise your consciousness, transform and heal.

 Retired Royal Canadian Air Force Major Micky Colton began her entrepreneurial journey after an impressive 38 years as a career officer and C-130 Hercules pilot.
 Micky’s lifelong love for horses led her to start her own equine learning facility in 2017, located in beautiful Prince Edward County, Ontario.
 In 2019 Micky became certified as a Facilitated Equine Experiential Learning (FEEL) professional.
 She has completed her Veterinary Assistant certification.

-Erin first sat on the back of a horse before she was able to walk.
-She grew up playing in the field with the horses while her mother rode, and has always been most comfortable with horses on the ground.
-She has competed in dressage, hunters and equitation, and dabbled in low level trail, western pleasure, cross country and even polo.
-She is the past-president of the Lakehead Equestrian Team and QSLB Cadora, the local Cadora (CAnadian Dressage Owners and Riders Association) chapter.
+Ayra first sat on the back of a horse before they were able to walk.
+They grew up playing in the field with the horses while their mother rode, and have always been most comfortable with horses on the ground.
+They have competed in dressage, hunters and equitation, and dabbled in low level trail, western pleasure, cross country and even polo.
+They are the past-president of the Lakehead Equestrian Team and QSLB Cadora, the local Cadora (CAnadian Dressage Owners and Riders Association) chapter.

-Her equine passions include the sport of dressage (both riding and instructing), facilitated equine experiential learning, and the retraining and re-homing of off track standardbred horses.
-Her non-equine passions include pc gaming, music, and dungeons & dragons.
+Their equine passions include the sport of dressage (both riding and instructing), facilitated equine experiential learning, and the retraining and re-homing of off track standardbred horses.
+Their non-equine passions include pc gaming, music, and dungeons & dragons.